-Does your self-care help or hinder your anxiety disorder?
+Does your current self-care help or hinder you manage your anxiety symptoms?
 The way you take care of yourself matters.
 Try these self-care tips to deal with your anxiety.

-If you have anxiety, you’re not alone.
+If you experience anxiety, you’re not alone.

-Evidence suggests that aerobic exercise (dancing, walking, swimming) can decrease the current state of anxiety, and improve how you feel in regard to anxiety on a daily and ongoing basis.
+Evidence suggests that aerobic exercise (dancing, walking, swimming) can decrease the current state of anxiety and improve how you feel regarding anxiety on a daily and ongoing basis.

 That means the benefit of exercise is worth the energy to try new activities, even if you don’t like to exercise.